gsucarrat/gets/OVERVIEW.md

 The folder *gets* contains the 'raw-material' of the current development version of the package.
 Whenever the contents of this folder changes, the package changes.

 ## Source code
-The source code of the package is contained in two files in the *gets/R/* folder:
+The source code of the package is contained in the following two files in the *gets/R/* folder:

     gets-base-source.R
     gets-isat-source.R